writer/fitbert/README.md

 filled_in = fb.fitb(masked_string, options=options, delemmatize=True)
 ```

-If you are already using `pytorch_pretrained_bert.BertForMaskedLM`, you can pass pass it in (this is not implemented):
+If you are already using `pytorch_pretrained_bert.BertForMaskedLM`, and have an instance of BertForMaskedLM already instantiated, you can pass pass it in to reuse it:

 ```python
 BLM = pytorch_pretrained_bert.BertForMaskedLM.from_pretrained(model_name)